NdR91/NdR-UI/README.md

 # NdR UI
+## Warning!
+This is an OLD README.
+A new release is coming soon.
 ## This UI is (mostly) inspired by [SoftUI](https://github.com/N-l1/lovelace-soft-ui)

 Hello everybody, after some tests I decided to post my UI setup.